 David Warner is one of those players who can win you a match in the space of an hour.

-After bursting onto the scene in 2008/09 for the Blues, where he scored 390 runs at 55.71, selectors could not ignore Warner as a limited over trump card.
+After bursting onto the scene in 2008/09 for the Blues, where he scored 390 runs at 55.71, selectors could not ignore Warner as a limited-overs trump card.

 Despite not having played any First Class cricket, Warner made his debut for Australia in a T20 against South Africa at the MCG.
 It was a night to remember for the diminutive opener, who smashed his way to 89 off just 43 deliveries.

-A sparkling 69 ball century at the WACA against India confirmed his spot as Test opener, which has since seen Shane Watson move himself down one spot in the order.
+A sparkling 69 ball century at the WACA against India confirmed his spot as Test opener, with the pocket-rocket finishing on 180.